NabeelAhmed-2000/Object-Detection-and-Classification/README.md

    - Sample output video

-     - Due to limited resources of the machine, object detection happens at a slightly lower frame rate in the output video.
+     - Due to limited resources of the machine, object detection happens at a slightly lower frame rate of 16 FPS in the output video.
      - The video runs in full-screen by default.
 Press `f` to toggle between full-screen and windowed modes.
 Press `q` to stop object detection and close the video.
      <br/>